GaloisInc/cryptol-compiler/docs/_sources/generated_code.rst.txt

 specialization where the parameter is not explicitly passed in, but rather is assumed to be ``inf`` in the implementation of the specialization.

-We also generate specializations for Cryptol functions that manipulate sequences.
-At present, we support three representations of sequences:
-``dword``, which is used for finite sequences of bits, ``Vec``, which is used for other finite sequences, and *streams* which correspond to Rust's iterators, and are presently used for infinite streams.
-Choosing the correct representation for a sequence can have a big impact on the performance on the generated code.
-At present, we employ a fairly simple algorithm, that generates instantiations based on the types of a function---one for each possible case.
-There is a lot more work that can be done here, and future versions of the compiler are likely to support both more sequence representations (e.g., use specialized types when the sizes of a sequence is statically known, which is *very* common), and also a mechanism where users can give hints to the compiler on what specializations to generate.

 In addition to the parameters corresponding to ``#`` types, the Rust implementations of some functions may also get some additional